Epicuren Discovery Hydro Plus Moisturizer Review

 Review

-Highly moisturizing: Epicuren Discovery Hydro Plus Moisturizer has a moisturizing rating of 7.4 out of 10.
+According to CreamScan analysis, Epicuren Discovery Hydro Plus Moisturizer is highly moisturizing, with a moisturizing rating of 7.4 out of 10.

 Is it more humectant or occlusive?
 Significantly more occlusive.
 It has a moderate humectancy of 4.8 out of 10, primarily due to the substantial concentration of Glycerin (est. ≈2.0%), and a maximum occlusivity of 10 out of 10, mainly due to the high content of Helianthus Annuus (Sunflower) Seed Oil (est. ≈9.0%) and Carthamus Tinctorius (Safflower) Seed Oil (est. ≈6.0%).